SimonCalundan/SimonCalundan/README.md

 	</picture>
 </h1>

-Junior Systems Engineer at Scopito | Former Co-founder at Cernel | Studying Computer Science at Business Academy Aarhus
+Junior Systems Engineer at Scopito, working with Java, Go, and distributed systems.
+I combine hands-on backend engineering with an entrepreneurial background as former co-founder of Cernel.
+Currently studying Computer Science at Business Academy Aarhus while continuously growing as a developer.